goharanwar/namaz-js/README.md

 ## Installation

-Adhan was designed to work in the browser and in Node.js
+Namaz was designed to work in the browser and in Node.js

 ### Browser